kefirfromperm/grails-asynchronous-mail/README.md

 You can report about bugs on the [JIRA](http://jira.grails.org/browse/GPASYNCHRONOUSMAIL) or [GitHub](https://github.com/kefirfromperm/grails-asynchronous-mail/issues?state=open).
 You also can ask me by email [kefirfromperm@gmail.com](mailto:kefirfromperm@gmail.com).
-Please, enable logs and attach it to your issue.
+Please, enable logs and attach them to your issue.

 Please, review this project on [OpenHUB](https://www.openhub.net/p/grails-asynchronous-mail).